 Take photos from every angle on a piece.
 Top, bottom and all the sides.
 I even include measurement photos in mine to give the buyer a good idea of what they’re getting.

 How do I get more traffic to my Etsy Shop

 When you sell on Etsy you need to do shop promotion.
 That doesn’t mean you have to spend money on advertisements.
 You should however make sure you create Pinterest Pins (I get a ton of traffic from Pinterest) and share your new listings on your social media.

-Use relevant hashtags and make sure your listings are optimized for search engine optimization (SEO).
+Use relevant hashtags and make sure your listings are optimized for search engine optimization (SEO) – Read my post about Etsy SEO HERE.
 I have a post on promoting your Etsy shop on and offline HERE if you want more information on generating more traffic.

 I wish you all luck as you get ready to sell on Etsy and I hope your shop blows up and out paces mine!
 If there is any questions you still have comment down below and I’ll see what I can do about answering it.